 Orange is a healthy and tasty fruit existing today.
 There are many available varieties to choose from, some are tastier than others.
 Knowing the right orange that produces a satisfying juice is sometimes tricky.
 But choosing from the selected few will make things easy for you.
 However, you might still find your fruit tasteless and produces less juice despite buying the top listed types.

 It’s normal for that to happen since some determinants like seasons and mode of preparation can limit the final amount of juice.
-The secret is using the right juicer, peeling appropriately, and drinking immediately you crush.
+The secret is using the right juicer, peeling appropriately, and drinking immediately with your crush.
 Not forgetting to purchase an orange that belongs to the best oranges for juicing!